Risks of artificial intelligence

 Much of our society is based on trust.
 We trust that the money in our bank account is real, that the news we read is true, and that the people who post reviews online exist.

 Creating fake media is not new, but AI makes it much cheaper and much more realistic.
-An AI-generated image of an explosion caused panic sells in wall street.
+An AI-generated image of an explosion caused panic sells in Wall Street .
+GPT-4 can write in a way that is indistinguishable from humans but at a much faster pace and a fraction of the cost.
 We might soon see social media be flooded with fake discussions and opinions, and fake news articles that are indistinguishable from real ones.
-This could erode the trust we have in our society.
-It could threaten the fundamentals of our democracy even more than social media did.

 Biases and discrimination

 AI systems are trained on data, and much of the data we have is in some way biased.
 This means that AI systems will inherit the biases of our society.
-An automated recruitment system at Amazon inherited a bias against women.
-Black patients were less likely to be referred to a medical specialist.
-Generative AI models do not just copy the biases from their training data, they amplify them.
+An automated recruitment system at Amazon inherited a bias against women .
+Black patients were less likely to be referred to a medical specialist .
+Biased systems used in law enforcement, such as predictive policing algorithms, could lead to unfair targeting of specific groups.
+Generative AI models do not just copy the biases from their training data, they amplify them .
 These biases often appear without the creators of the AI system being aware of them.

 During the industrial revolution, many people lost their jobs to machines.
 However, new (often better) jobs were created, and the economy grew.
 This time, things might be different.